Here’s What to Expect at Meghan Markle and Prince Harry’s Royal Wedding

 While we are grateful for all the royal wedding info Kensington Palace has blessed us with today, there’s still a bunch of stuff that they’ve promised to announce in the coming days (weeks? years? lifetimes? who knows!).
 So, here’s what’s left:

-• Any info about Meghan Markle’s bridal party.
+• Info about Meghan Markle’s bridal party, which apparently won’t include a maid or matron of honor.

 • Details about the “instrument of consent,” which we googled.
 It seems like it is a document where the queen formally approves the marriage but the name is ominous!!!